h3abionet/h3agwas-examples/README.md

  * `out.pdf` : barplot of -log10(p\_wald), condition or not

-## Format gwas file between format
+# 8. Change format of files

 input :
  *  new and old header, will be replaced